JosePedroDias/tabletop/README.md

 so relying on canvas for rendering.
 The idea is to be able to port this without much effort.

 ## TODO
-* fix create menu, fix bug on flip group sometimes failing
+* fix bug on flip group failing
 * zones (bags of objects, aligning positioning by stacking or placing in linear direction)
 * camera support (position, rotation, scale)